elitcloud/elit/README.md

 ```
 brew update
-brew install python3
+brew install python
 ```

+#### Pyenv

+If you're familiar with [pyenv](https://github.com/pyenv/pyenv), you can use it to install python on either Linux or Mac machine.

 ### Install Elit

 There are many ways to start a python and install python package.
-To keep it simple, I use [virtualenv](https://github.com/pypa/virtualenv) to initialize a environment come with python 3 and use pip as my python package management tools.
+To keep it simple, you can use [virtualenv](https://github.com/pypa/virtualenv) to initialize a environment come with Python 3 and use pip as the python package management tools.

-First of all, update your pip of python 3 to latest version:
+First of all, update your pip to latest version:

 ```
-pip3 install --upgrade pip
+pip install --upgrade pip
 ```

 Create an virtualenv with python 3. `env` is your environment name, you can change it as you want.
 However, for simplicity, I use `env` in the rest of part.
 For much more usage, please check the [document](https://virtualenv.pypa.io/en/stable/userguide/).

 ```
-virtualenv -p python3 env
+virtualenv -p python env
 ```

 Activate your virtualenv